 The County currently funds the management retiree health benefits on a pay-as-you-go basis.
-No assets directly or indirectly relating to this plan are held in trust or otherwise held or set aside for the exclusive benefit of participants or their beneficiaries.
+No assets directly or indirectly relating to this plan are held in trust or otherwise held or set aside for the exclusive benefit of participants.